asweigart/showeval/README.md

 showeval
 ========

-A Python module to show the steps in evaluating an expression.
+A JavaScript module to show the steps in evaluating an expression.